 Oh, the joy that I experienced.
 I was elated!
 “God doesn’t hate me,” I thought.
 "I am blessed!"
 We kept it quiet for about a week and then told our families and friends.
 I felt complete.
 I would be giving my in-laws and my mom a grandchild.
 I wasn’t a failure in life any longer.
 I had a purpose and it was to be a mom.

 That was March.
 In April, I experienced a loss in hormones and had a funny feeling that it was happening again.
 Suddenly, my world spun.
 I became cold to all of it, especially God.
 I was shocked that he would allow it to happen again.
 For three weeks, we went to a weekly ultrasound as we watched and waited.

 I wish there was another way

 On our seven-week ultrasound, we saw nothing.
 We had seen the heartbeat only the week before.
 I cried; something in me had died.
 I was angry at God, in a way that I couldn’t even explain.

 We didn’t schedule a surgery that week, as the doctor wanted to give the baby another week to prove without a doubt that he or she hadn’t just turned out of view.
 So we told our families, crying with them and waited, hoping.
 But the baby was gone.
 We had an amazingly clear picture of her or his development, but no heart was beating.

 I miss this child too.
 I wish there was another way.
 I don’t know if the pain will ever really go away, although there are days that it’s not as intense as others.
 Maybe it will continue to lessen if God ever gives us a child.
 Maybe not.
 Maybe I will one day hold those kids in heaven.

 He has the words of life

-I’m reminded of what Christ asked His disciples, when many decided to forsake Him because of the pressures of the religious leaders of the day: “Do you wish to leave me also?”
+I’m reminded of what Christ asked his disciples, when many decided to forsake him because of the pressures of the religious leaders of the day: “Do you wish to leave me also?”
 And their response?
 “To whom shall we go?
-You have the words of life.”
+You have the words of eternal life.”